Home Sănătate How does a lack of vitamins and microelements manifest?

 • pain in the joints;

-• fragility and flaking of nails;
+• brittleness and layering of nails;

 • frequent heartbeat.